 1 | Venezuelan lancehead |

-A 100cm serpent with relatively light, occasionally golden colours.
-This species appears in Colombia, but is particularly common in Venezuela, where it causes a large amount of bites per year.
-According to folklore, it’s unusually aggressive, explaining the local name of tigra mariposa.
-This is a lancehead of moist forests, including lower montane forest and cloud forest.
+The Venezuelan lancehead (Bothrops venezuelensis) appears in both Colombia and Venezuela, where it causes a large amount of bites every year.
+This species reaches a maximum of 166.7cm, and according to folklore, it’s unusually aggressive, explaining the local name of tigra mariposa.
+This is a venomous snake of moist forests, including lower montane forest and cloud forest.

-Venezuelan lancehead venom varies by location, according to a 2018 study, which gathered samples from five locations.
-The venom from Lagunetica had the weakest LD50 score (16.2mg), while those from La Boyera were the strongest, at 4.4mg.
-Both of these are far weaker than a common lancehead, at 0.35mg.
+Venezuelan lancehead venom is highly variable by region, according to a 2018 study, which gathered samples from five localities in Venezuela itself.
+The venom from Lagunetica had the weakest LD50 score (16.2mg), while those from La Boyera had the strongest, at 4.4mg.
+Both of those are far weaker than a common lancehead, at 0.35mg.

-Bothrops venezuelensis isn’t an especially lethal venom, as victims usually survive.
-But in other respects, this Venezuelan serpent is a nightmare.
+Bothrops venezuelensis isn’t especially lethal compared to its relatives, as victims usually survive.
+But this Venezuelan serpent is still a mortal foe which you would be very wise to avoid.
 Local symptoms include swelling, severe pain, blisters, necrosis and compartment syndrome.
-Systematic symptoms include spontaneous bleeding, including from the gums, as well as nosebleeds.
-Juveniles are just as dangerous, as evidenced by a 16 year old boy who was bitten by a captive.
-Bothrops venezuelensis reaches a maximum of 166.7cm.
+Systematic symptoms include spontaneous bleeding, including from the gums, as well as the nose.

 2 | Martinique lancehead |

 Either way, Martinique lanceheads are one of the longest lanceheads, at a maximum of 200cm.
-Its venom also has rare deadly abilities, as it combines traditional necrosis with an ability to trigger heart attacks.
-Deep vein thrombosis is another speciality.
+Their venom also has rare deadly abilities, as it combines traditional necrosis with an ability to trigger heart attacks.
+Deep vein thrombosis is another of their specialties.
 Amputations are common with Martinique lanceheads, and according to local superstition, their fangs possess enough venom to cause an entire crop field to wither and die.

-Martinique lanceheads (Bothrops lanceolatus) avoid urban areas, and are particularly common in sparse woodlands, and crop fields like banana plantations.
+Martinique lanceheads (Bothrops lanceolatus) avoid urban areas, and are particularly common in sparse woodlands, and crop fields such as banana plantations.
 They feast on rodents, and with the tightly confined island of Martinique developing rapidly, they’re now seriously endangered.

 3 | Barnett’s lancehead |

-This species reaches a maximum of 140cm.
-There are few neurotoxins in its venom, as the mixture consists of 74.1% metalloproteinases, 6.7% serine proteases and 6.3% phospholipases.
-Barnett’s pitviper has the characteristic of completely disabling blood clotting, but causing little spontaneous haemorrhaging around the body.
-Its venom belongs to the P-1B subset of the vipers, which also contain the white-tailed lancehead.
-Its venom complete destroys fibrinogen and thrombin, the backbone of blood clotting, while causing very little damage to the lining of blood vessels.
-Class P-1A, which causes both, contains vipers such as the Chinese moccasin and common lancehead (Bothrops atrox).
-Barnett’s lancehead produces several unique toxins, including barnettlysin-I.
+Overall, this Peruvian pitviper specialises in blood chaos, but with a twist.
+It has the characteristic of completely disabling blood clotting, but causing little spontaneous haemorrhaging around the body.
+Its venom belongs to the slightly milder P-1B subset of vipers, which also contains the white-tailed lancehead.
+Essentially, its venom complete destroys fibrinogen and thrombin, the backbone of blood clotting, while causing very little damage to the lining of blood vessels.
+Class P-1A, which causes both, contains such vicious vipers as the Chinese moccasin and common lancehead (Bothrops atrox).

-Despite an aggressive expression, Bothrops barnetti is a moderate to quiet species in captivity.
-They’re recognisable by their triangular patterns, with a glowing white outlining each dark marking.
-Living to the west of the Andes, Barnett’s lancehead has no overlap with common lanceheads.
+Despite an aggressive facial expression, Barnett’s lancehead is a moderate to quiet species in captivity.
+They’re recognisable by their triangular patterns, with a glowing white outline surrounding each dark marking.
+Living to the west of the Andes, Barnett’s lancehead has no overlap with the common lancehead.

 4 | Speckled forest pitviper |

 A tree-dwelling pitviper found across most of the vast Amazon rainforest region.
-Bothrops taeniatus is particularly concentrated in eastern Ecuador, and reaches a maximum of 174.5cm, with an average of 100-150cm.
-With its mossy jungle patterns, this species is simple to distinguish from its ground-dwelling relatives like the common lancehead (Bothrops atrox).
+The speckled forest pitviper (Bothrops taenitus) is particularly concentrated in eastern Ecuador, and reaches a maximum of 174.5cm, with an average of 100-150cm.
+With its mossy jungle patterns, and neon fungi blotches, this species is simple to distinguish from its ground-dwelling relatives like the common lancehead (Bothrops atrox).

-Speckled forest pitvipers have a particularly thin body to allow their branch dwelling ways.
+Speckled forest pitvipers have a particularly thin body to enable their branch-dwelling ways.
 They’re capable of ascending high into the canopies, and their confirmed prey include rodents and reptiles such as keel-bellied shade lizards.
 One cool feature is that their eye patterns closely match their scales, to aid their camouflage (see above).

 5 | Marbled lancehead |

-This venomous pitviper is found in three eastern Brazilian states: Minas Gerais, Goiás and Tocantins.
+One of the shorter lancehead species, at a maximum of just 80cm.
+This venomous pitviper is found in only three eastern Brazilian states: Minas Gerais, Goiás and Tocantins.
 This is a heavily nocturnal lancehead, which moves most commonly from 18:00-20:59, and to a lesser extent from 21:00 to midnight.
-Bothrops marmoratus virtually never moves during midday.
-This is a relatively short species at a maximum of 80cm, which sticks to the ground rather than climbing trees.
+Marbled lanceheads (Bothrops marmoratus) virtually never move during midday, and mainly stick to the ground rather than climbing trees.

-Though covering a small amount of Brazil, they can be extremely common locally.
+Rather than thick forests, marbled lanceheads are a creature of open cerrado savannah, with clumps of dry trees and rolling wispy grassland.
+They cover a small amount of Brazil, but can be extremely common in certain locations.
 A survey of snakes in Brazil’s Chapada dos Veadeiros National Park found them to be the most common snake, followed by the false coral snake (Oxyrhopus trigeminus).
 Their relative Bothrops moojeni was the fourth most common snake.
-Rather than dark forests, marbled lanceheads like open cerrado savannah, with clumps of dry trees and rolling wispy grassland.

 6 | Bothrops monsignifer |